KatjaKvintus/cybersecuritymoocproject/README.md

 This is a course project to demostrate different software security flaws and how to fix them.
 The assignment was to choose five flaws from [OWASP Top Ten list](https://owasp.org/www-project-top-ten/#), explain how each flaw in present in the code and write fix for it.

 I am using an old course project as a template.
 This app is for creating an overnight oats recipe bank.
-User can create and account, add a new recipe, comment a recipe, add it to favorites and search recipes.
+User can create an account, add a new recipe, comment a recipe, add it to favorites and search recipes by name or ingredient.
 Especially the adding recipe function is quite rigid and not really usefull, but as the original course was about creating a webapp with database it filled its purpose.

 ### Known issues in the application: